 It is the job of regulators to weigh the public health benefits of disinfection against the risks of the potentially harmful DBPs.
 EPA sets limits for certain DBPs that are linked to the health effects previously described.

 Exposure to THMs may occur from drinking tap water containing the chemical compounds as well as showering, bathing and other water use activities contributing to an individual’s total exposure.
 For example, THMs can evaporate from the tap and be inhaled during showering, or they can be absorbed through the skin during bathing.
 To remove THMs from your water supply in your home or business, the installation of a system containing activated carbon is the most effective and practical approach.
 The carbon is able to essentially trap the THMs until reaching maximum absorption.
 The carbon media inside the tank should be exchanged at regular intervals established by you and your water treatment professional.

-HOW TO REMOVE CHLORAMINE FROM WATER
+HOW TO REMOVE CHLORAMINE FROM your WATER

+If your town uses chloramine instead of chlorine, it can still be removed before it enters your home.
 Because the chloramine conversion reaction is catalytic in nature, activated carbons that exhibit enhanced catalytic activity are more efficient.
 The chloramine removal efficiencies of catalytic carbons cut required contact time, extend bed life and enable the use of smaller equipment.
 These advantages translate into cost savings for the end user without the sacrifice of the carbon’s capabilities.